 I’ve re-grown things like tomato plants and other herbs before but this was my first try with rosemary.
 These cuttings from a healthy plant in the yard took longer than others to sprout roots – weeks longer.
 There was a point I was starting to wonder if they were actually catching or if to try again with a fresh batch, but that’s when I noticed one with a tiny lavender-coloured flower and the start of a root.

-Once the roots get to a length where they can sit nicely in a pot of good well-drained soil, you can transplant them with care into their new home, let them settle in and hopefully they’ll spring up over time with ample (not searing) sunlight and intermittent watering.
+Once the roots get to a length where they can sit nicely in a pot of good well-drained soil, you can transplant them into their new home, let them settle in and hopefully they’ll spring up over time with enough (not searing) sunlight and intermittent watering.